lmorchard/fxos-at-mug/slides.md

 * Have you ever wanted to boot straight into Emacs?

-* We built a Linux distro that boots into Gecko, the engine behind Firefox.
+* We built a Linux distro that boots into Gecko, the engine that powers Firefox.

-* And, from there, Gecko runs the Web.

 --